VanRoy/spring-cloud-dashboard/README.md

 ================================

 This application provides a simple GUI to administrate Spring Cloud applications infrastructure.
-It's a fork of [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) to manage applications registered in service registry (like Eureka).
+It's a fork of [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) to manage applications registered in service registry (Netflix Eureka and AWS Beanstalk).

 At the moment it provides the following features for every registered application (most of then inherited of spring-boot-admin).